DoWellLabs/Opensource-License-Compatibility/README.md

 ## Limitations

-This application only checks for incompatible licenses in the repository's direct dependencies and does not check for transitive dependencies.
+This Webhook only checks for incompatible licenses in the repository's direct dependencies and does not check for transitive dependencies.
 It also requires a valid Dowell API key to function properly.